Peeda/APUSH/Chapter 3 - British North America.md

 ### Whoopsies
 * Turns out most of the population was Protestants from Virginia
 	* Radicals upset with Virginia's efforts to force adherence to Church of England
-* 1650, Puritans **revolted**, new government prohibited Catholocism and Anglicanism
+* 1650, Puritans **revolted**, new government prohibited Catholicism and Anglicanism
 * Governor William Stone attempted to put down revolt in 1655, didn't work until 1658
 * 1691, two years after Glorious Revolution, Calverts lost control
 ## Connecticut
 * Grew out of settlements in **Saybrook** and **New Haven**
 ### Newtown/Hartford
-* Thomas Jooker left Massachusetts for Connecticut beacuse of crowding
+* Thomas Hooker left Massachusetts for Connecticut because of crowding
 	* June 1636, settled in **Newtown,** later called **Hartford**
 ### New Haven
 * New Haven was formed in 1638, by John Davenport, Theophilus Eaton, and other Puritans